ovh/docs/pages/account/customer/api_right_delegation/guide.en-gb.md

 ---
-title: 'How to manage a client's account via OVH API'
+title: 'How to manage a customer's account via OVHcloud API'
 slug: api-rights-delegation
 excerpt: 'Find out how to create an application and manage services for your customers'
 section: OVH APIv6